-PAS assessments are completed face-to-face with a customer, except when the customer is deceased.
+PAS assessments are completed face-to-face, by telephone, or virtually with a customer, except when the customer is deceased.
 The Assessor makes reasonable efforts to obtain the customer's available medical records.
-The Assessor may also obtain information for the PAS assessment from face to face interviews with the:
+The Assessor may also obtain information for the PAS assessment from interviews with the:

+- Customer;

-- Customer; - Parent;
+- Parent;

 - Guardian;

 - Caregiver; or

 - Any person familiar with the customer's functional or medical condition.